SocialGouv/kontinuous/README.md

 ```

 You can start to create new plugins or modify kontinous core (no, seriously, don't do that if you don't know what you're doing and you havent really try to find a way to accomplish your goal using plugin, theorically you'll can accomplish almost everything with plugins system).

+## Releasing

+### Automatic

+Execute the [Trigger Release](https://github.com/SocialGouv/kontinuous/actions/workflows/trigger-release.yml) workflow to trigger a new release of actions and helm charts.

+### Manual

+Releasing follow semantic versioning using [standard-version tool](https://github.com/conventional-changelog/standard-version).
+Versioning can be trigerred manually on dev machine to not block rapid iteration of master branch code : just run `yarn release` on master branch and CHANGELOG will be feeded with informations from commits using the conventionnal commit standard, then package will be bumped, as the charts versions and commited, then tagged.
+Then just follow cli instruction that say: `git push --follow-tags`.
+Then the action will publish automatically new version of npm cli, and charts index.

+## Contributing (developments on kontinuous)

+### Test

+all directories added to [packages/kontinuous/tests/samples](packages/kontinuous/tests/samples) are like a `.kontinuous` directory in a project, it will be automatically tested when you will run `yarn test:kontinuous`. <br>
+To run only one test at once you can run `yarn test:kontinuous -t name-of-my-test`. <br>
+To upgrade snapshots run `yarn test:kontinuous -u`. <br>

+### Contribute adding more Helm charts

+New charts are welcome in folders [plugins/recommended/charts/](plugins/recommended/charts/) (when universal) and [plugins/fabrique/charts/](plugins/fabrique/charts/) (when more *La Fabrique* opinionated, in doubt, purpose it here).
+More options on existing charts will be carefully design, in case of doubt, or if you don't want to wait, you can hack everything using [post-renderer](#35-bis-post-renderer) or [patches](#35-patches) from your repository.
+Feel free, then give us feedback to ensure we follow best practices and are preserving project maintainability.

+### Contribute adding more plugins

+New patches are welcome in folder [plugins/fabrique/patches/](plugins/fabrique/patches/). <br>
+New validators are welcome in folder [plugins/fabrique/validators/](plugins/fabrique/validators/). <br>
+New jobs are welcome in folder [plugins/fabrique/jobs/](plugins/fabrique/jobs/). <br>
+New values-compilers are welcome in folder [plugins/fabrique/values-compilers/](plugins/fabrique/values-compilers/). <br>

 # 7. Links